cloudpedagogy/cloudpedagogy-course-engine/README.md

 - **Framework-aligned** – Courses can declare framework and capability-domain alignment
 - **Capability-Driven Development (CDD)-aligned** – Intent-first specifications, auditability, and non-destructive builds

+Reports are informational by default and do not block builds or enforce compliance.